-Hib disease can be very serious.
-The most common type of invasive Hib disease is meningitis, an infection of the membranes covering the brain (50% - 65% of cases).
-Symptoms of Hib meningitis include fever, decreased mental status, and stiff neck.
-The mortality rate is 2% - 5%.
-In addition, 15% - 30% of survivors suffer some permanent neurologic damage, including blindness, deafness, and mental retardation.
+Invasive Hib disease can be very serious.
+Before the highly effective Hib vaccine was introduced, 50%-65% of cases of invasive Hib disease were Hib meningitis, an infection of the membranes covering the brain.
+Symptoms of meningitis include fever, stiff neck, and altered mental status.
+Between 3%-6% of children with Hib meningitis die.
+Among those who survive, up to 3 in 10 have permanent neurologic damage, including hearing loss, blindness, or other mental disabilities.

-Another 17% of invasive Hib cases results in epiglottitis, an infection and swelling in the throat that can lead to life-threatening airway blockage.
-Other forms of invasive Hib disease include joint infection (8%), skin infection (6%), pneumonia (15%), and bone infection (2%).
+During the prevaccine era, 17% of invasive Hib cases

+had epiglottitis, an infection and swelling in the throat capable of causing life-threatening airway blockage.
+Hib could also cause pneumonia, joint infection, skin infection, and bone infection.

 Two tragic incidents showing the seriousness of Hib were reported from both Minnesota and Pennsylvania in early 2009.
 Minnesota reported a total of five cases of invasive Hib disease in children younger than 5 years from 2008, the largest number since 1992.
 Three of the children had not been vaccinated because of parent/guardian deferral or refusal.
 One of these children died.
 In Pennsylvania, seven cases were reported for the six-month period from October 2008-March 2009.
 Only one child had received any vaccine (1 dose) and 3 of the children died.